Skip to content

 A Review of Abandoned Homeland by Jeff Gundy

-This review first appeared on Fourth & Sycamore.
-Ohio poet Jeff Gundy’s Abandoned Homeland is a collection of simple poems that feel rooted in their midwestern state of origin.… Read more “A Review of Abandoned Homeland by Jeff Gundy”
+Ohio poet Jeff Gundy’s Abandoned Homeland is a collection of simple poems that feel rooted in their midwestern state of origin.
+These poems are of this place, a state… Read more “A Review of Abandoned Homeland by Jeff Gundy”

 A Review of Melinda Palacio’s How Fire Is a Story, Waiting